 - Leeks: To prepare the leeks for slicing you will need to remove any outer layers that are damaged, then cut off both the root end and the dark green portion at the top.
 After that, you can proceed with slicing the leeks.

-- Goat cheese: I’m assuming if you clicked on this recipe that you’re familiar with goat cheese.
+- Goat cheese: I’m assuming if you clicked on this recipe you’re familiar with goat cheese.
 In case you’re not, I’ll tell you a little bit about it.
 It is a soft cheese that is tangy, sharp, and earthy.
 It is, as you may have guessed, produced from the milk of goats.
-It’s best to bring it too room temperature prior to use so that the cauliflower retains it’s heat.
+It’s best to bring it to room temperature prior to use so that the cauliflower retains its heat.

 - Half and half or heavy whipping cream: If you don’t have either, you can mix 1/8 cup melted butter with 3/8 cup of full-fat milk.
 Once again, it’s best if brought to room temp prior to use.